Jack the Ripper 10k Running Tour - Running in London

 FAQs

-Is there an age limit for the Jack the Ripper Running Tour?
+Do I have to be an experienced runner to participate in the Jack the Ripper 10k Running Tour?

-Yes, there is a minimum age of 18 years old for these tours.
+This tour welcomes runners of all abilities, but participants should be able to run the full distance of 10k without walking.

 Reviews